AlexIoannides/kubernetes-mlops/README.md

 docker run --name test-api -p 5000:5000 -d alexioannides/test-ml-score-api
 ```

+Where we have mapped port 5000 from the Docker container - i.e. the port our ML model scoring service is listening to - to port 5000 on our host machine (localhost).
 Then check that the container is listed as running using,

 ```bash
 docker ps